Why Experienced Musicians Get Stage Fright: The Hidden Psychology Of Music Performance Anxiety

 The pattern often unfolds like this:

-• your identity as a performer begins to feel exposed.
+your identity as a musician begins to feel exposed

-• your attention moves from music to self-monitoring.
+your attention moves from musical expression to self-monitoring

 When a mistake or difficult moment occurs in this state, it reinforces the identity story beneath it — strengthening the expectation that pressure will destabilise performance in the future.